Julievidal8/SNAP_IA_UCLA/README.md

 UCLA_analysis_github.ods is the file with the IA's characterization, including the presence or absence, its anatomical variant and its area corrected by the PVE.

-Those analysis follows a protocol named SNAP which will soon be published.
+Those analysis follows a protocol named SNAP which is in preparation.